1 Introduction

 7.2 End of the Molossians

-In the 2nd century BC, Epirus, home to descendants of the Myrmidons, sided with Perseus in the war between Rome and Perseus of Macedonia.
+In the 2nd century BC, Epirus, home to descendants of the Myrmidons, sided with Macedonia in the war between Rome and Macedonia.

 In 167 BC, the Roman army under the consul Aemilius Paullus sacked 70 towns in Epirus and sold 150,000 inhabitants into slavery.
 Most of the inhabitants of these towns were Molossians.
 [212]